 Growing up, many parents take care of household responsibilities without teaching children how to contribute.
-Their generation has been sheltered by spending more time indoors, less time on their own, and more time turning to Google for answers for their questions instead of relying on their experiences.
+Their generation has been sheltered by spending more time indoors, less time on their own, and more time turning to Google for answers to their questions instead of relying on their experiences.
 As rates of anxiety have skyrocketed, so have rates of risk aversion.
 Young adults have widened the net of things outside of their comfort zone to include many traditional adult roles and responsibilities.

 The following tasks may be too overwhelming or seem out-of-reach for your young adult:

-- Attending postsecondary education
+- Attending post-secondary education